Our Governance

 Claire Ba (she/her) is a project manager at FAIR SHARE.
 In this role, she is responsible for running the International FAIR SHARE Monitor operations and contributing to its strategic development.

-In her free time, she enjoys reading, listening to live music and exploring art workshops.
+In her free time, she enjoys reading, listening to live music and experimenting with new cuisines.

 Q